 So there you go, that was our guide on the triangle instrument!

-The article will allow you to explore the various aspects of using the triangle for your own musical journey.
+The article will allow you to explore the various aspects of using this instrument for your musical journey.
 It is a simple instrument that produces a clear, piercing sound that can cut through the sound of an entire orchestra.

 It is very easy to ignore this humble twisted rod of steel.
 But hopefully, we have inspired you to pay a little closer attention to a simple-sounding percussion instrument!